MonikaSzucs/comp-2825-computer-architecture-organization/class-3/readme.md

 - lots of hardware
 - after a while its too much

-##
 Code A
 00000000
 11111111
 - anything that is half and half is a good third word 11110000

 00000001 this is a bad third word because it is too close and difficult to detect errors.
-Now we cant fix a 1 bit error - 1 bit hamming distance
+Now we cant fix a 1 bit error with a 1 bit hamming distance
 - if one bit goes off then its a undetectable error which is really bad.

-Do we want a large or small hamming dsitance?
+## Do we want a large or small hamming distance?
 Why?
-- we want a large hamming sitance for clairty because we can correct larger errors.
+- we want a large hamming distance for clairty because we can correct larger errors.
 - more things can go wrong and you can detect them

 0000 0000